 These workshops are available for schools and districts to offer directly to their staff.

-To learn about our Professional Development workshops and to determine which workshop would be best suited for your school’s goals and staff, contact Ben Minnis, Arts Education Program Coordinator at artsed@lanearts.org, or call 541-485-2278.
+To learn about our Professional Development workshops and to determine which workshop would be best suited for your school’s goals and staff, contact Ben Minnis, Arts Education Program Manager at artsed@lanearts.org, or call 541-485-2278.

 Art and the Resilient Learner